 The notes below cover options for programmatic data access to the weatherlink.com 2.0 platform using the legacy v1 API mechanisms.
 It’s probably both beneficial and prudent for any new software implementations to use the v2 API in case the v1 API might get turned off at some future date (though there’s no sign currently of this being even suggested).
 See v2 API data access by programs for more details of the v2 API.

 There are of course multiple options for viewing and charting data interactively in the wl.com 2.0 web interface, ie as viewed in any standard browser and including the option to download CSV files on command.
 These interactive options are not described here – they are well covered in other standard resources such as the Davis video introducing the 2.0 interface.
 What is covered here are the options for downloading data automatically into your own program rather than using the web browser interface.

-Within the Pro levels, permitted data download frequency may vary and you may potentially need to pay more annually to access data more frequently.
-It’s also worth remembering that even where data downloads are allowed with logger-based stations there will be a maximum of the most recent 10,240 archive records available for download on the Free tier.
+Remember that the Weatherlink.com 2.0 platform has multiple subscription tiers, eg Basic/Free and then the paid-for Pro, Pro+ etc. The Basic/Free tier may not have access to the same data download options as Pro.
+Within the Pro levels, permitted data download frequency may vary and you may potentially need to pay a higher annual subscription to access data more frequently.
+It’s also worth remembering that even where data downloads are allowed with logger-based stations there will be a maximum of the most recent 10,240 archive records (and subject to change) available for download on the Free tier.

 Data download options

-We’re aware of four distinct download options for retrieving data programmatically from the 2.0 platform, as detailed further below.
+We’re aware of four distinct download options for retrieving data programmatically from the 2.0 platform via the v1 API, as detailed further below.
 It’s worth remembering a few points of background to make full sense of these different options.